2023 Best Computer Engineering Schools in New York

 CE majors at Syracuse take out an average of $25,471 in student loans while working on their egree.

-New York University ranked #6 on this year’s Best Computer Engineering Schools in New York list.
-Located in the large city of New York, NYU is a private not-for-profit college with a very large student population.
+With a ranking of #6, New York University did quite well on this year’s best schools for computer engineering students.
+Located in the large city of New York, NYU is a private not-for-profit school with a fairly large student population.

 On average, CE graduates from NYU take out $23,000 in student loans while working on their degree.
 This translates to an average monthly loan payment of $489, based on a 10-year repayment plan.

-Manhattan College ranked #7 on this year’s Best Computer Engineering Schools in New York list.
-Manhattan is a small private not-for-profit school located in the large city of Riverdale.
+Manhattan College landed the #7 spot in the 2023 rankings for the best computer engineering programs.
+Manhattan is a small private not-for-profit school located in the city of Riverdale.

 While working on their degree, CE majors at Manhattan accumulate an average of around $26,298 in student debt.

-Binghamton University landed the #8 spot in the 2023 rankings for the best computer engineering programs.
-Binghamton University is a large public school located in the midsize suburb of Vestal.
+Binghamton University came in at #8 in this year’s edition of the Best Computer Engineering Schools in New York ranking.
+Binghamton University is a fairly large public school located in the suburb of Vestal.

 The average amount in student loans that CE majors at Binghamton University take out is $27,000.